sjdv1982/seamless/seamless-towards-02.md

 When registering a hash, a *random* 512-bit mark may be generated, and this may be used to mark even low-complexity cells (e.g. an integer cell with value "4", or an empty text cell).
 Seamless will store the mark in the high-level context, and submit it to the service every time.

+"Durability"
+Environment dependencies may have different levels of durability (the Seamless durability dogma).
+0. Zero durability.
+Results will be different, even with the same arguments.
+   Example: Gromacs/AMBER and anything else that runs on the GPU
+1. Low (exact version) durability.
+Results will be the same only with the exact same version.
+   Example: ATTRACT, HADDOCK.
+2. High (minor version) durability.
+   Code is durable between two versions X and Y, that have the same major version,
+     but where Y is later than X.
+   2a.
+Code that runs under X will either give the same result as under Y, or give an exception
+   2a+.
+Code that runs under X will either give the same result under Y (forward compatibility guaranteed) 2b.
+Code that runs under Y will either give the same result under X, or give an exception. compatibility 2 means 2a & 2b. compatibility 2+ means 2a+ and 2b+.
+   Examples: Python?
+(2+?)
+3. Complete (major version) durability.
+The same, but Y and X do not need to have the same major version (or there is only one major version)
+   Examples: POSIX tools?

+RPBS will host a durability server.
+For non-durable (incomplete durability) environment dependencies:
+  Seamless versions will include a list of default dependency versions (for 1. and 2.) or minimum versions (for 2a. and 3a.)
+  The + is just convenient for servers.
+A durability overestimation of a computation is a special kind of bogus, it should be marked as such.
+A zero-durability computation may still be stored, because the result is "as good as any".
+When we start scientific reproducibility test servers, zero-durability computations must be repeated, together with computations that require a random seed (just change the seed).
+And of course, all computations must be either local or from trusted service servers, not from the scientists themselves.

 ##/UPDATE of UPDATE